Weston A. Cate, Jr., Fellowship

 The Vermont Historical Society awards a $1200 fellowship every other year to encourage research in Vermont history.
 The fellowship was created in honor of Weston A. Cate, Jr., director of the Vermont Historical Society from 1975 to 1985.

 The fellowship supports research for one calendar year in any aspect of Vermont history and is open to all individuals.
-The grantee is expected to complete research and writing on his or her topic within the period of the fellowship.
+The grantee is expected to complete research and writing on their topic within the period of the fellowship.
 A final product, normally an essay or research article, is expected at the conclusion of the fellowship period.

 Guidelines and application